theNewDynamic/oregonsadventurecoast.com/content/blog/showing-kindness-and-gratitude-for-frontline-workers-on-oregon-s-adventure-coast.md

 ---
-title: 'Showing Kindness and Gratitude for Frontline Workers on Oregon’s Adventure Coast '
+title: 'Kindness and Gratitude for Frontline Workers on Oregon’s Adventure Coast '
 date: 2021-09-22T04:00:00+00:00
 description: Most of us can agree that the last 18+ months have been an emotional roller coaster with plenty of frustration, anxiety, hope, disappointment and heartbreak.